Sajtburesz/Registry_API/README.md

 docker run -p <desired_localhost_port>:8000 <the_built_images_tag>
 ```

-Application will be available on the choosen port --> localhost:choosen_port
+Application will be available on the choosen port --> localhost:<choosen_port>
 <br>